-Many times folks innocently do this so they don’t have to send site visitors off their website for information they want to provide.
-Others do so precisely to give the impression it is content they created.
+Many times folks innocently do this, so they don’t have to send site visitors off their website for information they want to provide.
+But, unfortunately, others do so precisely to give the impression it is content they created.

 A better option is to link to the information you like and create a new window to open when creating your link code to ensure your website is still available to your site visitors.

 If I only quote a portion of another website’s content and link to them, do I still need their permission?

 The Fair Use Law does allow you to use portions.
 But that does not negate the copyright holder’s inherent rights.
 They can still claim infringement.

 While you can use short snippets, it would behoove you to have permission to do so.
 By only integrating portions of the content, you also risk possibly providing the wrong impression about the author’s writings.

 You do not want to risk being misleading about someone else’s content.
 If you want to quote any written work in whole or part, asking permission would be wise and courteous.

 If I pay someone to create graphics for my website, do I own the copyright to those graphics?

 Not necessarily.
-Unless your agreement with the graphic artist explicitly states that upon your payment all of their rights are then transferred to you in whole, you most likely only have exclusive license to use those graphics.
+Unless your agreement with the graphic artist explicitly states that upon your payment, all of their rights are then transferred to you in whole, you most likely only have an exclusive license to use those graphics.

-This is because to purchase the full copyright is much more expensive that simple exclusivity.
-Copyright can only be transferred in a written legally binding agreement signed by the creator of the work.
+This is because purchasing the full copyright is much more expensive than simple exclusivity.
+In addition, copyright can only be transferred in a written, legally binding agreement signed by the work’s creator.

 That document must state that they are transferring their rights specifically to you.
-Saying you own it because you paid for it doesn’t make it legal fact.
+Saying you own it because you paid for it doesn’t make it a legal fact.